hlavery/Essays/content/posts/papermachine/index.md

 [^2]: The machine ceased production on 2002, and was demolished with the rest of the Mill in 2012.
 There is nothing at the site now but a few broken bits of brick.

 [^3]: Image credit [Hudson River Mill Museum](https://www.hudsonrivermillmuseum.org); originally from "EMBA News" November 1958, photographer George Holland.
 This is similar to the mental image I retain of walking past the machine, but observed from a much lower angle.
+Fair use claimed for genealogical purposes.